Privacy Act Systems - DOL/OASAM-17

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-Individuals, classes of individuals, or representatives designated to act on behalf of employees, former employees, or applicants of the Department who have consulted with an EEO Counselor and/or who have filed a formal complaint alleging discrimination on the basis of race, color, religion, sex, national origin, disability, age, and/or any basis covered by Executive Order 11478, as amended, because of a determination, decision, action, or the non-action administered against them by a departmental official, and individuals alleging reprisal for having previously participated in the EEO process.
+Individuals, classes of individuals, or representatives designated to act on behalf of Department employees, former employees, or applicants for employment who have consulted with an Equal Employment Opportunity (EEO) counselor and/or who have filed a formal complaint alleging discrimination on the basis of race, color, religion, sex (including gender identity and pregnancy), national origin, disability, age, genetic information, sexual orientation, parental status and/or any basis covered by Executive Order 11478, because of a determination, decision, action, or non-action administered against them by a departmental official, as well as individuals alleging reprisal for having previously participated in EEO activity.

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Information and/or documents pertaining to pre-complaint processing, informal resolutions, formal allegations of discrimination, and investigations of complaints of discrimination.
-These records contain complainants' names, addresses, job titles and descriptions, dates of employment; agencies involved; counselor's reports; initial and supplemental allegations; letters and notices to individuals and organizations involved in the processing of the complaint; materials placed into the record to support or refute the alleged decisions; determination or actions taken; statements of witnesses; related correspondence; investigative reports, instructions on actions to be taken in order to comply with the provisions of a decision, opinions, recommendations, settlement agreements, proposed and final decisions.
+Records include information and/or documents pertaining to pre-complaint processing, informal resolutions, formal complaints, and investigations of complaints.
+These records contain complainantsí names; addresses; job titles and descriptions, and dates of employment; agencies involved; counselorsí reports; initial and supplemental allegations; letters and notices to individuals and organizations involved in the processing of the complaint; materials placed into the record to support or refute the alleged decisions; determination or actions taken; statements of witnesses; related correspondence; investigative reports; instructions on actions to be taken in order to comply with the provisions of a decision; opinions; recommendations; settlement agreements; and proposed and final decisions.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-These records are used to process, investigate and resolve discrimination complaints within the Department.
+These records are used to process, investigate and resolve Equal Employment Opportunity complaints within the Department.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-The records in the complaint file are classified in three categories: correspondence, investigative, and transcripts.
-Records that are relevant and necessary may be disclosed:
+The records in the complaint file are classified into three categories: correspondence, investigative, and transcripts.
+In addition to the universal routine uses listed in the General Prefatory Statement to this document, records that are relevant and necessary may be disclosed as follows:

-To Federal agencies with jurisdiction over a complaint, including the Equal Employment Opportunity Commission, the office of Personnel Management, the Merit Systems Protection Board, the Office of Special Counsel, and the Federal Labor Relations Authority, for investigatory, conciliation or enforcement purposes.
+- To Federal agencies with jurisdiction over a complaint, including the EEOC, the Office of Personnel Management, the Merit Systems Protection Board, the Office of Special Counsel, and the Federal Labor Relations Authority, for investigatory, conciliation or enforcement purposes.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

-Manual files are indexed by complainant's name and by the office case number.
-Automated files are retrieved by: office case number; complainant's name; fiscal year; current status of complaint; region code; issue code; basis code; agency code; class action; relief code; EOS identification; Investigator identification.
+Paper files are indexed by complainantís name and by the office case number.
+Electronic files are retrieved by: office case number; complainantís name; fiscal year; current status of complaint; region code; issue code; basis code; agency code; class action; relief code; EOS identification; investigator identification.

 RETENTION AND DISPOSAL: